HASwitchPlate/openHASP-docs/docs/displays/Waveshare_RPi_LCD_Rev_C.md

 SPI MISO, MOSI and SCLK are shared between the touch controller and the LCD controller.

+## Backlight Control

 !!! warning "Attention (*)"
-    Only the WaveShare 4.0" RPi LCD Revision C has a solder jumper on the back to enable PWM backlight dimming.
+    Only the WaveShare 4.0" RPi LCD **Revision C** has a solder jumper on the back to enable PWM backlight dimming.
 Other revisions of this board do not have this feature.

 ## LCD Configuration